This Time,

 In fact, it’s the only thing that ever has.
 Research has shown that even a fraction of the population — as little as 3.5% — can tip the balance toward real change.

-The Good Fight Prize is awarded to a campaign that inspires and enables people to do just that: combine their efforts to make work decent and dignifying for everyone.
+The Good Fight Prize winner receives $50,000 and two semi-finalists receive $15,000 each for a campaign that inspires and enables people to put their weight on the side of workers.
 It celebrates the signs of strength, creativity, and commitment within the movement for decent work — in the past and present, for the future.

 Campaign actions might look like: